App version: 0.1.0

 • Has a non-branded title (meaning the vehicle does not have a car title indicating it has previously suffered serious damage)

-• Is passenger vehicle
+• Is a passenger vehicle

 Getting a Small Car Loan